Updated Friday 10 December 2021, 16:30 hrs

 Bookings and room hire

 As Government restrictions are lifted we are open to take bookings for the hire of the Main Hall (with access to the Church Garden) and The Lounge and The Loft in The Stables.
 Please contact Jane Brookes who looks after bookings via the church office on 01702 478698 or via email for further information on charges and availability.

 You will understand that changes in the restrictions and requirements are being announced regularly and this is likely to affect our plans and activities for some time to come, quite possibly leading to changes at short notice.

 Watch the latest online gathering…

-In the meantime be sure to be following the Leigh Road Baptist Church on the various social networks to be kept up to date:
+Be sure to be following Leigh Road Baptist Church on the various social networks to be kept up to date:

 Leigh Road Baptist Church Pre-school